tbisbas/PDFchem/README.md

+#PDFchem v2.0 (2022)

+This version is based on the paper by Bisbas et al. (2022, submitted).
 The PDFchem algorithm is a continuation of the work by Bisbas et al. (2019, MNRAS, 485, 3097).
 PDFchem is a combined Fortran 90/95 and Python algorithm.
 In principle, the Python script (written for Jupyter notebook) is a plotting tool in which PDFchem can also be executed.

 To run PDFchem you need first to download the PDR simulations [LINK PENDING]